lukegeiger/ghostkitchen/patch-notes.md

 ### 1. Retain Cycle Updates:

 - Changed all delegates to be weak references
-- Ensured self is not captured in closures
+- Self is no longer captured in closures

 *Ex 1: Weak Delegates*